dilpreetkaur-510/melanoma-detection-assignment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- This project was based in Melanoma detection assignment in upGrad course.
+- This project was based on Melanoma detection assignment in upGrad course.

 ## Contact
 Created by @dilpreetkaur-510